skatejs/skatejs/README.md

 });
 ```

-If you wanted to do something a little bit more complex, you could use something like [skatejs-dom-diff](https://github.com/skatejs/dom-diff) as stated at the end of the previous section:
+If you wanted to do something a little bit more complex, you could use something like [skatejs-dom-diff](https://github.com/skatejs/dom-diff):

 ```js
 function render (renderFn) {